natenka/pyneng-book-en/docs/source/book/10_useful_functions/filter.rst

 Filter
 --------------

-The ``filter()`` function applies the function to all sequence elements and returns the iterator with those objects for which the function has returned True.
+Function ``filter()`` applies function to all sequence elements and returns an iterator with those objects for which function has returned True.

 For example, return only those strings that contain numbers: